-Citation with stable link: Philip A. Harland, 'Mediterranean peoples: Pseudo-Aristotle theorizes the meaning of physical features (third century BCE),' Last modified October 31, 2022, http://philipharland.com/Blog/?p=6507.
+Citation with stable link: Philip A. Harland, 'Mediterranean peoples: Pseudo-Aristotle theorizes the meaning of physical features (third century BCE),' Ethnic Relations and Migration in the Ancient World, last modified April 19, 2023, http://philipharland.com/Blog/?p=6507.

 Author: Pseudo-Aristotle, Physiognomy 1-2, 4-6 (full work with Greek text and translation)